Right Lower Quadrant Pain

 Gastroenteritis and food poisoning

-- Cause diarrhoea.
+- These conditions cause diarrhoea.

-- May also make you sick (vomit).
+- They may also make you sick (vomit).

 - Pain may be anywhere in the abdomen (tummy).